microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 |  |  |

-**Note:** If you use the Azure CLI or PowerShell from the Azure Cloud Shell, you will need to copy the template files you will be creating and editing on your workstation during the hackathon to the Cloud Shell environment.
+**NOTE:** If you use the Azure CLI or PowerShell from the Azure Cloud Shell, you will need to copy the template files you will be creating and editing on your workstation during the hackathon to the Cloud Shell environment.

 ## Visual Studio Code